-- under a formal takeover offer in which all Shareholders can participate; - with the approval of the Shareholders given at a general meeting of the Company; and - in 3% increments every six months (provided that the acquirer has had voting power of at least 19% in the target company for at least six months).
+- under a formal takeover offer in which all Shareholders can participate; - with the approval of the Shareholders given at a general meeting of the Company; and - in 3% increments every six months (subject to certain qualifications).

-A person who has made a takeover bid where at the end of the offer period that person (and its associates) have a relevant interest in 90% or more of the issued shares and acquired 75% or more (by number) of shares held by other shareholders, may compulsorily acquire any remaining shares it does not hold at the same price offered under the bid, within one month after the end of the offer period.
+A person who has made a takeover bid where at the end of the offer period that person (and its associates) have a relevant interest in 90% or more of the issued shares and acquired 75% or more (by number) of shares that the person offered to acquire under the bid, may compulsorily acquire any remaining shares it does not hold at the same price offered under the bid, within one month after the end of the offer period.
 Even if a takeover bid has not been made, a person who otherwise lawfully acquires a relevant interest in 90% or more of the issued shares is able to acquire the remaining shares for fair value (confirmed by an independent expert), within six months after the person first acquires an interest in 90% or more of the issued shares.